rkdarst/hyvaapaivaa/speaksimply.rst

 Try to articulate words well, especially the ends
 -------------------------------------------------
-In Finnish, you have to be able to understand words from both the front and end (because the ends have the forms).
-But often times the ends vanish, change, or otherwise are hard to pick up.
+In Finnish, you have to be able to understand words from both the beginning and *end* (because the ends have the forms).
+But often times the ends vanish, change, or otherwise are hard to pick up in spoken language.
 When that happens, us learners aren't able to pick up what is said - and possible can't understand the whole sentence.
 If you optimize the ends of words (as spoken Finnish does), we can't figure out what you